rfurtad/data-structures/README.md

 # Data Structures
-This repo was created to demonstrate how some data structures can be implemented in ruby, only using recursion.
+This repo was created to demonstrate how some data structures can be implemented in ruby, using recursion.